-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology - Full Time (35 hrs) 43 Weeks 48 Weeks Cosmetology - Part Time Night (20 hrs) 75 Weeks 84 Weeks Esthetics - Full Time (35 hrs) 22 Weeks 24 Weeks Esthetics - Part Tme Nights (20 hrs) 38 Weeks 42 Weeks Apprentice Instructor - Full Time 21 Weeks 24 Weeks Apprentice Instructor - Part Time 38 Weeks 42 Weeks fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology Cosmetology - Full Time (35 hrs) 43 Weeks 48 Weeks Cosmetology - Part Time Night (20 hrs) 75 Weeks 84 Weeks Esthetics Esthetics - Full Time (35 hrs) 22 Weeks 24 Weeks Esthetics - Part Time Nights (20 hrs) 38 Weeks 42 Weeks Apprentice Instructor Apprentice Instructor - Full Time 21 Weeks 24 Weeks

+COURSE LENGTH MAXIMUM TIME FRAME Apprentice Instructor - Part Time 38 Weeks 42 Weeks

+The maximum time frame allowed for full time students, transfer students who need less than full course requirements or part-time students will be determined based on 111.11% of the scheduled contracted hours.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
 Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.